IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 Some Enterprises do this already.
 But, as this involves active termination of the TCP connection (a forced circuit proxy) in order to see enough of the traffic, it requires significant effort.

-In TLS 1.3, with or without the use of ECH, middleboxes cannot rely on SNI inspection because malware could lie about the SNI.
+In TLS 1.3 {{?RFC8446}}, with or without the use of Encrypted Client Hello (ECH) {{?I-D.ietf-tls-esni}}, middleboxes cannot rely on
+SNI inspection because malware could lie about the SNI.
 In addition, middleboxes do not have visibility into the server certificate unless they are acting as TLS proxies.

-So in order to implement these name based ACLs, there must be a mapping between the names in the ACLs and layer-3 IP addresses.
+So in order to implement these name based ACLs, there must be a mapping between the names in the ACLs and IP addresses.
-The first section of this document details a few strategies that are used.
+{{mapping}} details a few strategies that are used.

-The second section of this document details how common manufacturer anti-patterns get in the way of this mapping.
+{{dns-anti-p}} details how common manufacturer anti-patterns get in the way of this mapping.
 The term "anti-pattern" comes from agile software design literature, as per {{antipatterns}}.

-The third section of this document details how current trends in DNS resolution such as public DNS servers, DNS over TLS (DoT), DNS over QUIC (DoQ), and DNS over HTTPS (DoH) cause problems for the strategies employed.
+{{sec-priv-out}} details how current trends in DNS resolution such as public DNS servers, DNS over TLS (DoT) {{?RFC7858}}, DNS over HTTPS (DoH) {{?RFC8484}}, or DNS over QUIC (DoQ) {{?RFC9250}} cause problems for the strategies employed.

-The fourth section of this document makes a series of recommendations ("best current practices") for manufacturers on how to use DNS and IP addresses with MUD supporting IoT devices.
+{{sec-reco}} makes a series of recommendations ("best current practices") for manufacturers on how to use DNS and IP addresses with MUD supporting IoT devices.

-The Privacy Considerations section concerns itself with issues that DNS-over-TLS and DNS-over-HTTPS are frequently used to deal with.
+{{sec-privacy}} discusses a set of privacy issues that encrypted DNS (DoT, DoH, for example) are frequently used to deal with.
 How these concerns apply to IoT devices located within a residence or enterprise is a key concern.

-The Security Considerations section covers some of the negative outcomes should MUD/firewall managers and IoT manufacturers choose not to cooperate.
+{{sec-security}} covers some of the negative outcomes should MUD/firewall managers and IoT manufacturers choose not to cooperate.

 # Terminology          {#Terminology}

 {::boilerplate bcp14info}

+This document makes use of terms defined in {{RFC8520}} and {{I-D.ietf-dnsop-rfc8499bis}}.

-# Strategies to map names {#mapping}
+# Strategies to Map Names {#mapping}

-The most naive method is to try to map IP addresses to names using the in-addr.arpa (IPv4), and ipv6.arpa (IPv6) mappings at the time the packet is seen.
+The most naive method to identify resources is to map IP addresses to names using the in-addr.arpa (IPv4), and ipv6.arpa (IPv6) mappings at the time the packet is seen.

-## Failing strategy
+## A Failing Strategy

-Attempts to map IP address to names in real time fails for a number of reasons:
+Attempts to map IP addresses to names in real time fails for a number of reasons:

 1. it can not be done fast enough,